Keeping Your Financial Aid

 You must complete at least 67% of all coursework attempted.

 - Time Frame Requirement

 You must complete your program of study in a time frame not to exceed 150 percent of the published length of the program.
 This is measured by credit hours attempted; not by semesters attempted.

-A complete copy of the Satisfactory Academic Progress Policy and the appeal forms are available upon request or by clicking here.
-Please read the complete Satisfactory Academic Progress Policy to see how your progress will be
+A complete copy of the Satisfactory Academic Progress Policy can be found by clicking here.
+Please read the complete Satisfactory Academic Progress Policy to better understand your responsibilities.

 The Financial Aid Office is required to review your entire academic record (regardless of the age of the record or whether or not aid was received) to determine if you are in compliance.
 If you are not in compliance, you will be notified in writing of your denial/suspension and the appropriate appeal procedure.

 If you lose your financial aid eligibility you may submit an appeal for consideration of the extenuating circumstances that may have effected your progress.

 Financial Aid SAP Appeal Process

 You should review the Satisfactory Academic Policy (SAP) to determine if you are eligible to appeal your loss of financial assistance.
 Complete the appeal form and submit it along with ALL supporting documentation.

 Students appealing for reinstatement of their financial aid are not eligible for financial aid assistance.
 Students are required to pay all expenses and if the appeal is approved, they will be awarded financial aid when all required documentation has been received.